dgroomes/electron-playground/realistic/README.md

 * [x] DONE Consider converting `webpack-copy-plugin` to TS.
 * [x] DONE Revisit the Content Security Policy stuff.
 Does the Forge webpack plugin do that for us?
 * [x] DONE React
-* [ ] React devtools?
+* [ ] HOLD (Manifest v3 plugins don't totally work in Electron.
+There is progress though.
+See <https://github.com/electron/electron/issues/37876#issuecomment-1795774611>) React devtools?
 How do devtools/plugins work in Electron?
 * [x] DONE Instructions for packaging and installing.
 * [ ] Maybe use something like trpc to talk between the main process and renderer process?
 * [ ] Custom icon (`.ico`).
 How do you create one?
 SVG?